ohmybrew/ohmybrew.github.io/_posts/2020-01-15-upgrading-fedora-30-to-31-while.markdown

 date: '2020-01-15 19:13:27'
 ---

-Fedora 30 was released on April 30th 2019.
+Fedora 30 was released on April 30th, 2019.

-Fedora 31 was released on October 29th 2019.
+Fedora 31 was released on October 29th, 2019.

 While Fedora 30 had minimal reported issues (at least socially), Fedora 31 was a different case altogether due to the 5.4.7 packaged kernel where Fedora 30 had 5.0 (later updated to 5.3.x).

-There's been several reports of users' WIFI completely dropping, Ethernet not working, audio not working, and so on.
+There have been several reports of users' WIFI completely dropping, Ethernet not working, audio not working, and so on.

-While I normally wait a few months after a major release for the dust to settle, there's a few features I was wanting, so I decided to upgrade and create a guide on how to keep your existing kernel during the upgrade.
+While I normally wait a few months after a major release for the dust to settle, there are a few features I was wanting, so I decided to upgrade and create a guide on how to keep your existing kernel during the upgrade.

 ## Upgrade